brendonky18/377-lab-buffer-caching/README.md

 ### Part 2: Modifying the Eviction Policy (10 Points)

-In order to modify the eviction policy you will be workin in `bio.c`.
+In order to modify the eviction policy you will be working in `bio.c`.
 In the file, comments have been made indicating what changes need to be made and where to make them.
-The changes themselves should be fairly minor, and you should only be adding or removing about 20 lines of code in total in `bio.c`.
+The changes themselves should only be adding or removing about 20 lines of code in total in `bio.c`.

 ## Part 3: Measuring Performance (5 Points)
 Before modifying changing the eviction policy, run your test program to determine the efficiency of the default LRU policy.